When you begin, nobody tells you about the grief that comes with healing. Because it sounds counterintuitive. Why would getting better involve loss?

 Healing is not fixing yourself so you can go back to your old life.
 It’s letting yourself be transformed, knowing that your old life might not fit anymore.

-Feeling the full range of emotions you numbed to survive.
 This includes joy, which can feel threatening to a nervous system that’s used to bracing for impact.

 A note on spiritual bypassing